Businesses ordered to pay BID levy

 Magistrates determined that the sum was payable and had not been paid in all but one case, which was adjourned due to a mix-up with names.

-Businesses, including those who did not attend the summons, were granted a liability order, and also incurred extra costs of £40.
+Businesses, including those who did not attend the summons, were granted a liability order, with a cost of £100, a £45 fine and also incurred court costs of £40.

 A liability order gives the council additional powers for collecting the debt owed.
 If it remains unpaid, it can be passed onto the council’s appointed debt recovery agents.